• Introduction · Old Build/Hardware · Sanity Check · New Build Time · New Build Time/Hardware · Old Build Images · New Build Images · Random Notes

 were also really nice to work with.

-(Fuck these, they were the reason HDDs were throwing CRC errors out of nowhere, back to normal SATA Cables, also they changed the listing)
+(Fuck these; they were the reason HDDs were throwing CRC errors out of nowhere.
+Back to normal SATA cables.
+Also, they changed the listing.)

-All looks good except... the fans, which are spinning at maximum RPM.
+Everything looks good except... the fans, which are spinning at maximum RPM.

-So yeah this IPMI fan control shit is always a pain in the ass, but once it works you are set for life.
+So yeah, this IPMI fan control shit is always a pain in the ass, but once it works, you are set for life.

 3. Conclusion